 Monitor disk I/O on per-disk basis

 If you are interested in monitoring disk read/write rates of individual disks, you can use iostat.
+This tool allows you to monitor I/O statistics for each device or partition.
 To use this tool, you need to run sysstat package.

 To install sysstat on Ubuntu or Debian: